The Everyday Chef: Frozen Chocolate Banana Coins

 Ever since I discovered the magic of banana ‘ice cream,’ I’ve been thinking of different ways to enjoy the creamy, custard-like filling that frozen bananas provide.
 I love them puréed in a blender with fruit and milk for a take on a milkshake, or covered in chocolate like these simple coins.

-This is a great snack for summer and an easy way to let kids help out in the kitchen.
+This is a great snack alternative to ice cream and an easy way to let kids help out in the kitchen.
 Slice the bananas then place in the freezer.
 You’ll want the bananas frozen before dipping in the chocolate so they don’t melt.
 Melt the chocolate on either the stove or in the microwave, then dip bananas in the chocolate and return back to the parchment paper.

 If you’re cooking with kids, let them help you with this step.
 They can either drizzle the chocolate onto the frozen coins or … have them dip into the mixture with their hands.
 You likely won’t need all of the chocolate, but you’ll want extra to be able to dip properly.